-A. Location of the equipment must be such as to

-- 1. Ensure safe operation. - 2.
-Facilitate repair. - 3.
-Protect against vibration, moisture, temperature, excessive current/voltage. - 4.
-Minimize water intrusion from windows broken by heavy seas. - B. A single radio capable of communicating on the 2 - 4 and 2 - 27.5MHz frequencies is acceptable. - C. A satellite communication system is an acceptable substitute for 2 4 and 2 27.5MHz radios.

-- D. A cellular phone capable of communicating with a Coast Guard station may substitute for the radios that operate in the 2 - 4 and 2 - 27.5MHz range; however it must have sufficient power to function properly in operating area. - E. A 4 20MHz radio installed before Sept.
-15, 1991, may be used in lieu of a 2 - 27.5MHz radio. - F. The principal operating position of the communication equipment must be at the operating station.
+- A. Location of the equipment must be such as to - 1.
+Ensure safe operation. - 2.
+Facilitate repair. - Protect against vibration, moisture, temperature, excessive current/voltage. - 4.
+Minimize water intrusion from windows broken by heavy seas. - B. A single radio capable of communicating on the 2 - 4 and 2 - 27.5MHz frequencies is acceptable. - C. A satellite communication system is an acceptable substitute for 2 4 and 2 27.5MHz radios. - D. A 4 20MHz radio installed before Sept.
+15, 1991, may be used in lieu of a 2 - 27.5MHz radio. - E. The principal operating position of the communication equipment must be at the operating station.